Authored by Dawn Copeman

 Training is ongoing when you are a volunteer firefighter.
 There is a case full of trophies at the fire hall won by CVFD over the years in competitions within the province and around the world.

-When the Inland Highway opens, the CVFD know they will be called to a lot more traffic incidents and training for auto extraction is prioritized.
+When the Inland Highway opens, the CVFD knows they will be called to a lot more traffic incidents and training for auto extraction is prioritized.
 In October 2001 the auto extraction team takes first place in the Western Canada Firefighting finals in Brandon, Manitoba, where most of the other participants are paid firefighters from larger urban centres.
 The Village of Cumberland doesn’t have the $20,000.00 needed to send the team to compete in the Czech Republic so a public appeal is made in the local newspaper.
 In the late Spring the Cumberland Community School, Scouting and Guiding groups host a spaghetti dinner and a whopping $13,000.00 is raised.
 The team goes to Europe!
 They don’t place in their first attempt but bring back new techniques and skills from the tournament.
 They took third place when Ottawa hosts the world competition a few years later.

 The Cumberland Volunteer Fire Department has been serving Cumberland for 125 years.
 I ask Mike Williamson, the current Cumberland Fire Chief, what is the worst fire he has ever been called to fight.
 He says the biggest fire is a sawmill fire on Royston Road but the worst is a house fire where two small children perish.
 Sadly, there were no smoke detectors in the house.
-After that fire, Elizabeth Parkin organizes the community and sets up a smoke detector fund at the Cumberland Credit Union and by March of 1993, pairs of firefighters and volunteers go door to door throughout the village testing and installing smoke detectors.
+After that fire, Elizabeth Parkin organizes the community and set up a smoke detector fund at the Cumberland Credit Union and by March of 1993, pairs of firefighters and volunteers go door to door throughout the village testing and installing smoke detectors.

 Firefighters are a presence in the community – your neighbours and friends.
 They lead the May Day parade with the heritage trucks, in front because there could be a call out at any time.
 They support the annual Hike for Hunger and Toy Drive, drive Santa to Village Square in December and chip your Christmas tree to support local charities.
 They participate in school education programs and rain or shine they practice every Tuesday night.
 During COVID quarantine children’s birthday parties are cancelled but small family gatherings are enlivened by a fire truck drive by and a shout out to the birthday child over the fire truck PA system.

 Craig Windley lived on the top floor of the old Fire Hall when he was a child in the early 1960s.
 His father was a firefighter, his brother and sister have both served as volunteer firefighters and Craig is a current member of the CVFD (Deputy Chief).
 There are generations of firefighters from the same families in Cumberland.
 In the 1980s there were three 50 year service awards given out in British Columbia to honour volunteer firefighters.
 All three were from Cumberland.
-This year Mike Williamson marks 45 years service and Leonard Banks 50 years service.
+This year Mike Williamson marks 45 years of service and Leonard Banks 50 years of service.
 Leonard’s father, grandfather brother and one of his daughters have all volunteered for the CVFD.

 A new fire hall is being built on Maple Street that should be operational by the end of 2020.
 CVFD is currently recruiting new members.
 It is a great opportunity to give back to the community and add to the legacy of the next 125 years.